|REFORMATION 500 |

 Youth Group meets in the Loft of Underdahl Hall every Wednesday night at 6:00 pm to enjoy a snack supper and Bible study, along with great fellowship.
 Check it out!

-In preparation for construction on our new building, one of our classrooms has been moved across the parking lot from the Church Office.
 To ensure everyone's safety, the private road leading to the parking lot directly from John Sims Parkway will be closed during school hours.
 Please access the parking lot by turning at the corner of Tamarack Road and John Sims Pkwy, then using one of the upper entrances.
 Thank you!

 |Women of the Word Bible Study Now Meeting Mondays at 9:00 am|